U.S. GULF COAST ONSHORE

-Our Gulf Coast assets are primarily located in and along the Gulf of Mexico (GOM), in the areas onshore and offshore Texas, Louisiana, Alabama, and Mississippi.
-The area is divided into three regions, which include the GOM Shelf, GOM Deepwater, and Gulf Coast Onshore.
+Our Gulf of Mexico assets are located in areas primarily onshore and offshore Texas, Louisiana, Alabama, and Mississippi.
+The area is divided into two regions: Gulf of Mexico (GOM) Deepwater, and Gulf Coast Onshore.

 The GOM Deepwater Region contributed only two percent of Apache’s worldwide production in 2012; however, there are several large projects and developments underway that could spur significant growth.
 After drilling two wells in 2011, we drilled five wells in 2012 with a 60-percent success rate.
 Seven wells are planned for drilling in the areas in which we hold an interest during 2013.